 - Establish a Driver Resolution Center.
 The $0.51 fee will also establish a Driver Resolution Center, which helps drivers resolve disputes regarding unwarranted deactivation and provide drivers’ rights education services.

 Seattle is the fastest-growing city in the country over the past decade.
 People are spending over 70 hours in traffic a year, and average rents increased by nearly 44 percent in Seattle from 2010 to 2018.
+After housing, transportation is the highest cost to families.
 As Seattle continues to grow, our transportation and housing infrastructure needs to keep up.
 If we are a city that prioritizes the health and well-being of our people and our planet, we need to invest in frequent, reliable, and accessible transit options and stable affordable housing.

 We are looking forward to working with partners and Seattle City Council to get this legislation passed and ensure that everyone in Seattle has access to opportunities to live a healthy life – a good job, affordable housing near transit, and high-quality transit.